 Before you start looking for inspiration, it's important to go the source.
 Yes, talking money is tough, but the thoughtfulness of asking for their input will outweigh any awkward feelings.
 To make it easy, offer a few price ranges: $100-$200, $200-$350, and $350+ is a good starting point.
 There are gorgeous ensembles available at all of these prices, so you’ll be able to start your search knowing the options you consider are ones everyone can afford.

-Not so comfortable talking numbers?
-Be as considerate as possible when making your choice (and remember that things like accessories and alterations are an additional cost!).
-Try to keep the dress you choose under $200 if possible (the average bridesmaid dress cost is around $150).
+Not so comfortable discussing financials?
 If the winning dress costs a little more, offer to pay for the difference, cover alteration costs, or gift them accessories or hair & makeup services—especially if you’re requiring that they wear a specific shoe or have their hair and makeup professionally done.
 Can’t squeeze that extra money out of your budget?
-If you can’t afford it, your bridesmaids may not be able to, either, so it’s worth it to hunt down a less-expensive option that won’t break the bank.
+If you can’t afford it, your bridesmaids may not be able to, either, so it might be worth it to hunt down a couple of less-expensive options.

 If price is something you’re really worried about—which can happen for many reasons, including when your bridesmaids are at different stages in their lives and might have dramatically different incomes, family scenarios, or have different outlooks on spending—there are creative ways you can help your besties save some cash when it comes to the average bridesmaid dress costs.

 Look for Pre-Owned Dresses